 Or at least, that's how it is at first!
 As you grow more accomplished at powerlifting, your needs can change.
 If you're following a demanding program like Uplifted: Build Muscle and Strength with Meg Squats, or if you're thinking about competing, then it's time to invest in your success.

 Here are a few basic tools you'll find immensely beneficial when you're dancing with a heavy barbell.

 1. Lifting Shoes

-Whatever shoe you choose, make sure it has a solid, not squishy, sole.
+Our Pick: The Reebok Legacy Lifter II and PR II are a solid balance of high enough and stable enough.
+But whatever shoe you choose, make sure it has a solid—not squishy—sole.
 You need stability when powerlifting.
 You'll probably need to try several different kinds of shoes before finding the one that's just right for you.

 2. Lifting Belt

-Your wrist wraps should be at least 12 inches long, though most competitive powerlifters prefer 24-30-inch wraps.
+Wrist wraps are a great way to keep wrist and hand pain from limiting your bench press. should be at least 12 inches long, though most competitive powerlifters prefer 24-30-inch wraps.
 The longer they are, the more there is to wrap around the wrist joints for a tighter compression, thus providing more support.
-My current wrist wraps are by Tuff Wraps.
-I also use SBD wraps for my one-rep-max lifts.

 4. Lifting Straps

-These straps help you hold on to the bar or dumbbell when you're using very heavy weights, eliminating grip strength as the limiting factor during an exercise.
-The straps can be especially useful when you're doing double-overhand gripped work, and can help you target specific muscles.
+Lifting straps help you hold onto the bar or dumbbell when you're using very heavy weights, eliminating grip strength as the limiting factor during an exercise.
+You can't use them in competition, but straps can be especially useful when you're doing heavy back-focused assistance work or double-overhand deadlifts.

 Chalk dries moisture on your hands and creates friction between your skin and the weight so you don't lose hold of the bar.
 The chalk also protects callouses from ripping and prevents blisters on your hands.
 The last thing you want to do is to pull heavy weights with torn and bleeding hands.
 I use chalk whenever I train heavy deadlifts and farmer's walks.